-I cannot believe it’s almost Rosh Hashanah.
-No, I am not an observant Jew.
-But I’m married to one.
-He’s also a triathlete with his next big race just 4 days before the start of the high holidays i.e Rosh Hashanah.
-Rosh Hashanah is the Jewish New Year.
-This is a food blog not a religious one so I’ll just say that one of the food customs of Rosh Hashanah is to dip apple slices into honey.
-When the husband asked for a healthy yet traditional Rosh Hashanah meal, I was all over it.
+This recipe was created for my Jewish friends for Rosh Hashanah.
+Rosh Hashanah is the Jewish New Year; this is a food blog not a religious one so I’ll just say that one of the food customs of Rosh Hashanah is to dip apple slices into honey.
+I used potatoes but you can swap those out for sweet potatoes to make it paleo.
 I love pairing fruit with protein, in particular chicken with apples or pears.
 Having recently just gotten approximately 9 lbs of honey from The Valley Hive, creating this recipe was rather easy.

 As with a lot of my recipes, this is all about the sauce.
 I’ll be the first to admit that the sauce for this might not be everyone’s cup of tea.
 It’s a combination of honey and apple cider vinegar so I’d describe it as sweet and tangy.
 Taste the sauce before you pour into the slow cooker.
-It might not look like enough sauce when you start cooking but trust me there’s plenty of liquid in there.
+If you want it sweeter, add more honey.
+It might not look like it’s enough sauce when you start cooking because all the food will not be submerged.
+This is normal, trust me there’s plenty of liquid in there.
 No need to add any more.

 - 2–3 lbs chicken